 Besides Baguette, France has many other types of well-known bread such as Boule, Ficelle, and Brioche.
 Here's a bit more info:

-Boule in France has a texture similar to a baguette, which is crispy on the outside but soft and chewy inside with a golden crust on top.
+A Boule in France has a texture similar to a baguette.
+Crispy on the outside, but soft and chewy inside with a golden crust on top.

 Boule also includes large bread which can weigh up to 500 gr to 1 kg.

-Initially, bakers were more accustomed to making boules than baguettes, which is why bread makers in France are more commonly called "boulangers" and bakeries are called "boulangeries."
+Initially, bakers were more accustomed to making boules than baguettes.
+This is why bread makers in France are more commonly called "boulangers" and bakeries are called "boulangeries."

-But after the regulation came out in the 1920s, bread makers more often focussed on baguettes as their bread and butter.
+But after the regulation came out in the 1920s, bread makers started to focus on baguettes as their bread and butter.

 There is also Ficelle, similar to the baguette; this bread is long but thinner.
 There is no historical record of the exact origin of this bread.

-However, if you look back at the history of 1920 when the artisan bread makers began to make smaller size baguettes to speed up the baking process, it could be said that this was when the Ficelle was born.
+However, look back at the history of 1920.
+When the artisan bread makers began to make smaller size baguettes to speed up the baking process, it could be argued that Ficelle was born.

-Ficelle originally had a bland or mild taste, but now the artisans when making Ficelle add salt or poppy seeds and sesame seeds.
+Ficelle originally had a bland or mild taste.
+Now artisans making Ficelle add salt or poppy and sesame seeds.
 Ficelle is often served as a snack.

-Lots of inspirational forms of bread were born in France, even though French people did not first invent some breads.
+Lots of inspirational forms of bread were born in France.
+Even though French people did not first invent some of them.

 According to some sources Brioche was brought over by Norman people when the settled in France.